 One of the most difficult mission sets in the game, these give out a lot of EXP (and a fair amount of eddies too).
 Stay clear of this until you are close to maxing out your character's level.

-To do this, open Settings in the menu and go to Gameplay tab.
-Then, change the Game Difficulty to Hard or Very Hard.
+To do this, open Settings in the menu and go to the Gameplay tab.
+Then, change the Game Difficulty to Easy.
 Save your changes and the game will load you to your last checkpoint.
-Note that you get the same amount of XP in Hard and Very Hard mode so it's recommended to just go with the former.

 |Guides by Category|

 |Perks and Attributes||Weapons|